heber-silva/CKA-Obsidian-Vault/Workloads/Pod Lifecycle/Container States.md

 ## How Pods handle problems with containers[](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-restarts)

-Kubernetes manages container failures within Pods using a [`restartPolicy`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) defined in the Pod `spec`.
+Kubernetes manages container failures within Pods using a [](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) defined in the Pod `spec`.
 This policy determines how Kubernetes reacts to containers exiting due to errors or other reasons, which falls in the following sequence:

 1. **Initial crash**: Kubernetes attempts an immediate restart based on the Pod `restartPolicy`.
-2. **Repeated crashes**: After the initial crash Kubernetes applies an exponential backoff delay for subsequent restarts, described in [`restartPolicy`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy).
+2. **Repeated crashes**: After the initial crash Kubernetes applies an exponential backoff delay for subsequent restarts, described in [](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy).
 This prevents rapid, repeated restart attempts from overloading the system.
 3. **CrashLoopBackOff state**: This indicates that the backoff delay mechanism is currently in effect for a given container that is in a crash loop, failing and restarting repeatedly.
 4. **Backoff reset**: If a container runs successfully for a certain duration (e.g., 10 minutes), Kubernetes resets the backoff delay, treating any new crash as the first one.

 In practice, a `CrashLoopBackOff` is a condition or event that might be seen as output from the `kubectl` command, while describing or listing Pods, when a container in the Pod fails to start properly and then continually tries and fails in a loop.

-In other words, when a container enters the crash loop, Kubernetes applies the exponential backoff delay mentioned in the [Container restart policy](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy).
+In other words, when a container enters the crash loop, Kubernetes applies the exponential backoff delay mentioned in the [](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy).
 This mechanism prevents a faulty container from overwhelming the system with continuous failed start attempts.

 The `CrashLoopBackOff` can be caused by issues like the following: